https://invisible-island.net/ncurses/man/

 eight-bit characters.
 It stores a character combined with

-attributes and a color pair in a chtype datum, which is often
+attributes and a color pair identifier in a chtype datum,

-Attributes and a color pair selection (with no corresponding
+Attributes and a color pair identifier (with no corresponding

 character) can be stored in variables of chtype or attr_t